SG: Sporkman #5 - A New Villainy

 right hand and this time Jeanette saw the ring flow off his finger

-like mercury and reform into a forkish-looking spoon.
+like mercury and reform into a spoon with forkish points.

 "You can shape metal with your mind!"
 Jeanette exclaimed.